svigerske/trac-to-github/Home.md

    If it is green, then it will link to a diff of the changes against `u/ohanar/build_system`.
 (This is temporary until [#14480](http://trac.sagemath.org/14480) is merged into the `master` branch.)

+### Applying mercurial patches

+During the transition from mercurial to git, you may want or need to apply some patches produced by mercurial.
+You can use the standard Unix tool `patch` for this, or you can use `git apply`.
+The main thing to realize, for either approach, is that the sage directory structure has changed, and you will need to account for this.
+The sage library is now in `SAGE_ROOT/src` instead of `SAGE_ROOT/devel/sage`.

+If you are in the `SAGE_ROOT` directory, you can apply a patch with

+    git --directory=src --ignore-space-change --whitespace=fix PATCHFILE

+If you `cd` to `SAGE_ROOT/src`, then the `--directory` option is not necessary.

 ## Transition Status